-To change the output type click on the "Configure Analog Outputs Channel" which will load the screen shown in the screenshot further below.
-You must first choose the channel for which you wish make any changes to the analog output before you can select the output type.
+To change the output type click on the "Configure Analog Outputs Channel" which will load the screen below.
+You must first choose the channel for which you wish make any changes to the analog output.

 From the "Configure Analog Outputs Channel" screen you can choose the output type as either voltage (0-10 VDC) or current (4-20mA).